DanielThurau/home-mqtt-broker/README.md

 password_file /etc/mosquitto/conf.d/tasmota_passwd
 ```

-Make sure to edit the `/etc/mosquitto/conf.d/mosquitto.conf` file for user defined configuration, not `/etc/mosquitto/mosquitto.conf`
+Make sure to edit the `/etc/mosquitto/conf.d/mosquitto.conf` file for user-defined configuration, not the base `/etc/mosquitto/mosquitto.conf`

-And to start and enable services on startup in the future, I used systemctl to start the service:
+To start and enable services on startup in the future, I used the following systemctl commands:

 ```
 $ sudo systemctl start mosquitto